mikeyfarina/FlashCards/README.md

 #### To run tests using Cypress:
 Close all existing instances of the app.

-In `/` folder:
+In the root directory:
 ```
 npm run start:test
 ```
 This starts the server with `NODE_ENV=test` and uses a separate database to ensure the same environment for each test.

-Then, enter the client directory and run:
+In a new terminal on the root directory, `cd client` and then run:
 ```
 npm run cypress:open
 ```